How to Make a Full Irish Breakfast (With Chef Neven Maguire)

 Neven stresses the importance of quality Irish produce, including:

-- Whiskey-smoked, Board Bia-assured bacon
+- Whiskey-smoked, Bord Bia-assured bacon

 - Monaghan sausages with no MSG